Zviez/AdminSystem/README.md

 <h4> os Install </h4>

   Using <b>PyPXE</b> library this part will help you create a PXE server for remote OS installation.
 It can also act as a DHCP server in the case you don't have a DHCP server yet.
 You have the possibility to use HTPP, TFTP protocol for remote install.
-Chose an iso file and once you have selected a protocol or wether or not you need DHCP, click launch
+Chose an iso file and once you have selected a protocol or wether or not you need DHCP, click <b>launch pxe server</b>

 <h4> Harden </h4>